ICCD-MiBACT/ArCo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# English Version (versione italiana riportata di seguito)
+# English Version (Versione italiana fornita di seguito)

 **Indicate which part of the project the bug concerns: ontology, knowledge graph, rdfizer**